Monika-Chaudhary/DevOps-Projects/README.md

 NGINX is a webserver which serves the web files(html, css, js, etc) to clients(browser or to users)

 Features of NGINX:
-1. Reverse Proxy- direct client requests to apropriate back-end server
+1. Reverse Proxy- direct client requests to apropriate back-end server(Proxy means acting on behalf of another.
+It's intermediate server that forwrds client request to other servers)

 2. Load Balancing- manage and distributes the traffic load